About¶

 Update (just WTQ):

-scoop update wtq-latest
+scoop update wtq

 WinGet¶